sh33tal/blog/content/post/Solid-Principles.md

 Title: SOLID Principles
 ---

+Having been a database developer I was accustomed to programming in a procedural languages.
+When I took up programming in C# I was never sure how good Object Orientated code should look.
+I could get the job done but was my code easy to maintain, flexible for change and so on?
+I was pointed to the SOLID principles.
+I found these principles particular useful as my team are TDD evangelists.
+I am going to share my learning in this blog.

-The Single Responsibility Principle
+### The Single Responsibility Principle

+This represents the "S" in Solid.

-Definition
+#### Definition

 The Single Responsibility Principle states that every object should have a single responsibility, and that responsibility should be entirely encapsulated by the class.
 My Interpretation of this is there should never be more than one reason for a class to change.
 Just because you can doesn't mean you should.
 This relates to the concepts of Cohesion and Coupling.
 We want to strive for cohesion, but also for loose coupling.
 So cohesion is basically how strongly related and focused the various responsibilities in a module or class are.
 And coupling is defined as the degree to which each program module or class relies on each of the other modules.
 We should strive for low coupling, but high cohesion.

-Responsibilities
+#### Responsibilities

 Requirements changes typically map to responsibilities.
 The more responsibilities a class has, the more likelihood of change.
 Having multiple responsibilities within a class couples together these responsibilities making it likely that changes in one responsibility will effect or break features that are the other responsibilities of a class.
 The more classes a change effects, the more likely the change will introduce errors into our system.
 Thus it's important to try and craft our classes in such a way that the areas that are most likely to change are encapsulated into separate classes with single responsibilities.

-The Open / Closed Principle
+### The Open / Closed Principle

 The Open/Closed Principle, which represents the "O" in the solid.
 This states that software entities such as classes, modules, functions, etc should be open for extension, but closed for modification.
 When you extend your software you should not need to go and dig around in its internals just to change its behavior.
 You should be able to extend it by adding new functionality with new classes, new functions.
 Without the need to change your existing classes and functions, while still achieving new behavior.
 That means you shouldn't need to change the source code or the binary code, you shouldn't have to recompile the existing pieces of your application a necessarily to achieve this.
 How do we change behavior without changing code?
 The key is to rely on abstractions.
 Once we start to rely on abstractions in our code, there is no limit to the number of different ways we can implement that abstraction, and thus no limit to the number of ways we can change the behavior of the code that's using these abstractions.
 So what do we mean by abstractions?
 Abstractions include Interfaces, as well as Abstract Base Classes.

-The Liskov Substitution Principle
+### The Liskov Substitution Principle

 The "L" in the solid principles of object oriented development.
 This Principle simply states that subtypes must be substitutable for their base types.
 In general calling code should not know that there is any difference at all between a derived type and its base type.
 It's very common to say that a particular class IS-A whatever base class it is, for example one might have an employee class that IS-A contact, that IS-A person, or you might have a square that IS-A shape, or a car that IS-A vehicle.
 The Liskov Substitution Principle suggests that rather than simply considering whether or not some noun is another noun, you should instead consider whether or not it is substitutable for, that other noun in all situations where one might expect it to be.
 Invariants are things that have to do with the integrity of your model that your classes represent.
 So they consist of reasonable assumptions of behavior by clients and by other classes that make use of your class.
 Frequently unit tests can be used to identify what the expected behavior is, for a given method or class.
 And these unit tests should fail if that behavior is broken or changed, by a subtype that violates it.
 Conforming to the Liskov Substitution Principle allows you to properly use polymorphism in your application and will produce more maintainable code.
 You should remember that is-substitutable-for is the preferred relationship that you should be looking at when you consider inheritance.
 Rather than simply that IS-A relationship that's so commonly used.

-The Interface Segregation Principle
+### The Interface Segregation Principle

 This represents the letter "I" in the solid acronym of Principles of object oriented design.
 And applying it can help you create projects and applications that have fewer hidden dependencies, and are more cohesive and easier to maintain.
 The Interface Segregation Principle basically states, that clients should not be forced to depend on methods that they do not use.
 You should prefer small cohesive interfaces, to fat interfaces.
 It's important for us to further define what we mean by an Interface.
 An Interface represents a non implementable type that specifies a public set of methods and properties, that must be implemented by anything that chooses to implement that interface.
 However it's also the public interface of a class, so any class, any type, whatever it's public interface is, whatever its public methods and properties are, if these are things that are used by some client, and it only requires the use of some small subset of those things, it's possible that you would end up with a better design if you were to segregate that class in some way that makes the client not need to use as much of it.

-Design Smells and Tips
+#### Design Smells and Tips

 So some of the smells that you should be looking for in your code that indicate you might be violating the Interface Segregation Principle include, unimplemented interface methods, whether it's in abstract class or any type of base class, or an actual interface, if you find in your code things where your overriding methods from your base class or your base interface, and then simply throwing a new non implemented exception or doing some other kind of degenerate implementation.
 You should realize that this is probably violating ISP because clearly the class that's using this implementation is not using this particular method, and therefore its using a smaller subset of the actual interface that's its being forced to depend upon.
 These violate the Liskov Substitution Principle because now these derived classes will not be substitutable for their base classes when the clients expect for all of these interfaces, the entire interface to be implemented and all the methods to do something useful.
 Another smell is when you have a client that references a class, but it only uses a small portion of it.
 This is very similar to the last smell, but not quite exactly the same.
 This is more from the client side rather than from the implementation side, when you see this sometimes you can make a facade or some other kind of class, that your class depends on and that makes it so that your not depending upon the larger class which is perhaps more likely to change and break your class.
 When should we fix violations of the Interface Segregation Principle?
 Like most of these principles you really only want to address them if there's pain, if there's no pain then there's not really a problem that needs to be attended to and you should continue adding new features, and fixing bugs and generally adding value to your application.
 However if you find yourself depending on a fat interface that you own and this is causing problems because of the dependencies involved, the best thing to do is create a smaller interface that has just what the client needs, have the fat interface implement this new interface.
 And then reference the new interface within your client code, ignoring the fat interface now.
 If you find fat interfaces are problematic, but you don't own them, something that you can do is create a smaller interface with just what you need, and then implement this interface.